ZhangGroup-MITChemistry/OpenNucleome/tutorials/compute_contact_prob/README.md

 - reduced_traj.dcd: trajectory file example which contains 50 frames from "OpenNucleome/tutorials/HFF_100KB/SphericalNucleus/LangevinDynamics/reduced_traj.dcd"

 - contact_prob: store all the chromosome-chromosome contact probabilities, the number of contacts, and the number of analyzed frames

-- expt_constraints_HFF_100KB.txt: experimental chromosome-chromosome contact probabilities, the first 2489 values are ideal contacts, the next 6 are compt-compt contacts, and the remaining 231 are interchromosomal contacts